myoung34/jekyll-deploy-gh-pages/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           GITHUB_REPOSITORY: ${{ secrets.GITHUB_REPOSITORY }}
           GITHUB_ACTOR: ${{ secrets.GITHUB_ACTOR }}
+        with:
+          GITHUB_BRANCH: master
-        uses: BryanSchuetz/jekyll-deploy-gh-pages@master
+        uses: myoung34/jekyll-deploy-gh-pages@master
 ```

-Clones the repo, builds the site, and commits it back to the gh-pages branch of the repository.
+Clones the repo, builds the site, and commits it back to the branch of the repository.
 That's it.
 Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository—see caveats below.

 ## Caveats